Support for Victorian Year 12 students

-Deakin recognised that your ability to prepare for university study may have been limited due to a broad range of challenges, including but not limited to: learning impacted by COVID-19 or the 2019–2020 bushfires, natural disasters, refugee and asylum seeker status, long-term illness of a family member, homelessness, discrimination and severe family disruptions.
+Deakin recognised that your ability to prepare for university study may have been limited due to a broad range of challenges, including but not limited to: learning impacted by natural disasters, refugee and asylum seeker status, long-term illness of a family member, homelessness, discrimination and severe family disruptions.

 Are you an aspiring or elite athlete?